rich-p-rich/starwars-hangman-p3/README.md

 - as long as they guess the answer before they have used up all their wrong guesses, they win
 - if not, they lose

+## How to play: in depth

+TO BE ADDED

 ## Testing